 History of the Toronto Blue Jays

-The Toronto Blue Jays, formed in 1977 and based in Canada, is currently the only non-US team in major league baseball.
+The Toronto Blue Jays, founded in 1977 and based in Canada, is currently the only non-US team in major league baseball.
 The Blue Jays won two consecutive World Series in the 1990s.
 Their best season, however, came in 1985, when they had 99 wins and 62 losses.

 1977-1979